Jace Clark

-Jace Clark (born July 18, 2005) is an American soccer player who currently plays for Loudoun United FC in the USL Championship.
-Clark is committed to playing college soccer for the University of Maryland, College Park in 2023.
+Jace Clark (born July 18, 2005) is an American soccer player who last played for Loudoun United FC in the USL Championship.
+Clark committed to playing college soccer for the University of Maryland, College Park in 2023.

 Career

 Clark began his youth soccer career playing for Baltimore Armour before transferring into the D.C.
 United Academy in 2018.
 In 2021, he signed a development contract with D.C.
 United's reserve team, Loudoun United FC.
 He made his Loudoun debut on September 26, 2021, in a 1–6 loss against Miami FC, playing in the entire second half of the match.
 On October 3, 2021, Clark scored his first professional goal, in a 1–5 loss against the Charlotte Independence.

 On November 29, 2021, Clark committed to playing collegiately for the Maryland Terrapins men's soccer program beginning in the fall of 2023.